-The Woodrow Wilson Foreign Policy Fellowship is a highly competitive program offering qualified mid- to senior congressional staff an opportunity for in-depth focus and engagement on critical foreign policy issues relevant to the Congressional agenda.
-The Fellowship Program is also open to exceptional rising leaders who staff other U.S. policymakers who are keenly interested in foreign policy issues.
+The Woodrow Wilson Foreign Policy Fellowship is a highly competitive program offering qualified mid- to senior-level congressional staff an opportunity for in-depth focus and engagement on critical foreign policy issues relevant to the Congressional agenda.
+The Fellowship Program is also open to exceptional rising leaders with a keen interest in foreign policy who staff other U.S. policymakers.

-Every day, Congressional staff advise Members on the conduct of U.S. foreign and defense policy.
-There is a critical need for both Members and their personal staff to be both up-to-date and well-versed in the nuances of a wide range of complex issues.
+Every day, Congressional staff advise Members on the conduct of U.S. foreign and defense policy; it is critically important that both Members and their personal staff be up-to-date and well-versed in the nuances of a wide range of complex issues.

-The Woodrow Wilson Foreign Policy Fellowship Program helps fulfill this need by offering an exclusive six-week Seminar Series, conducted by leading scholars, analysts, and policy practitioners.
+The Woodrow Wilson Foreign Policy Fellowship Program helps fill this need by offering an exclusive six-week Seminar Series, conducted by leading scholars, analysts, and policy practitioners.

 Past Topics and Speakers:

 - China as an Emerging Global Power featuring Ambassador J. Stapleton Roy, Former U.S. Ambassador to Singapore, Indonesia and China;